Atlas CMS

 Error Handling

-The response envelope, HTTP status codes, and how to handle errors from the Public API.
+The response envelope, HTTP status codes, and how to handle errors from the Atlas API (Public and Management).

 Error Handling

-Every Atlas Public API response — success or error — is returned as JSON wrapped in a consistent envelope.
+Every Atlas API response — success or error — is returned as JSON wrapped in a consistent envelope.
+This applies to both the Public API (/api/v1/public/*) and the Management API (/api/v1/manage/*).

 Response Envelope